ltlkong/my-vim/README.md

 ## Installation

-- For Linux and Mac users, run./install.sh, it will install all the required dependencies for the vim and setup the vimrc file.
+- For Linux and Mac users, run./install.sh, it will install all the required dependencies for the vim or nvim and setup the vimrc file.

 ## Plugs and key mapping &lt;leader&gt; is ,(comma)
 - NerdTree | &lt;C-t&gt;